In recent years, the term influencer marketing has generated a lot of buzzes.

 Check a few below:

-It is generally believed that anyone with thousands of fans on social media or blog is an influencer as they can offer your brand a great exposure.
-However, this is not the complete – or say, perfect definition of an influencer.
+It is generally believed that anyone with thousands of fans on social media or blogs is an influencer as they can offer your brand great exposure.
+However, this is not the complete – or say, the perfect definition of an influencer.